sangar82/CodeIgniter-Starter/README.md

 	<?=lang_anchor('users', 'edit', '1')?>

-(It takes the actual language and creates an anchor based on the local URL with translations of method name and controller name)
+(It produces a link in the actual language, with the controller and method names translated)